rackerlabs/docs-cloud-servers/dev-guide/general-api/faults.rst

 assist in tracking down an error.
 The detail section may or may not be appropriate for display to an end user.

-The root element of the fault, such as computeFault, may change depending on the type of error.
+The root element of the fault, such as ``computeFault``, may change depending on the type of error.
 The following table lists possible elements with the associated error response codes: